stanleymw/lovey/README.md

     $./gradlew :desktop:copyJars
 ```

-Note that if you are releasing your app on the android play store it must be signed with an appropriate key, see
-https://developer.android.com/studio/build/building-cmdline for more details on how to produce such apks

 ### Distribute with a JRE

 Distributing with a JRE means you'll need to provide an operating specific bundle for each OS you are